tomcatling/e-c-notebooks/README.md

 ## Setup

 Some manual work is required to set up this workflow.
+The instructions here assume you are starting from scratch in AWS with a root account that currenty has no resources.

-* Assuming you are starting from scratch in AWS, apply the `CFN-IAMAdmin-EIP-InstanceRole.yaml` template using the console.
-This creates some an IAM user, an Elastic ip, and an instance role we will reference in the other stack.
+**You run these templates entirely at your own risk, and you must accept responsibility for any costs incurred by doing so!**

-**The Elastic ip costs money when not attached to an instance**
+First, apply the `CFN-IAMAdmin-EIP-InstanceRole.yaml` template using the console.
+This creates some an IAM user with admin powers, an Elastic ip, and an instance role we will reference in the other stack.

-* Once your IAM user has been created, use their access keys to set up a profile in `awscli` called 'DataScienceStack'
+Once your IAM user has been created, use their access keys to set up a profile in `awscli` called 'DataScienceStack'

 ```bash
 aws configure --profile DataScienceStack
 ```

-* tell Git to use AWS CodeCommit credential-helper:
+Now tell Git to use AWS CodeCommit credential-helper:

 ```bash
 git config --global credential.helper '!aws codecommit --profile DataScienceStack credential-helper $@'